CDP Ports

 Note: The Hide Base Model Items filter needs to be disabled to make the RoutingType property visible.

-Now the component containing the master port will be on the left side.
+For Push routing type the component containing the master (subscriber) port will be now on the left side.
 A special icon on the master port will hint that RoutingType hint "Push" is used:

 Behavior

-When attempting to connect to a remote node, the CDPPort behaves in the following way:
+When attempting to connect to a remote object or port, the CDPPort behaves in the following way:

-For detailed CDPPort usage see How to Use Multivariable Interfaces
+For detailed CDPPort usage see How to Use Composite Interfaces

 Get started with CDP Studio today